Pantone Colour Of The Year 2024: How To Wear Peach Fuzz In Style

 To help you figure out the answer, we have curated a style guide on how to fill your wishlist with Peach Fuzz.
 Well, prepare to hop on the sartorial journey as we explore…

-How to infuse 2024’s Colour of the Year ‘Peace Fuzz’ into your wardrobe
+How to infuse 2024’s Colour of the Year ‘Peach Fuzz’ into your wardrobe

 You’ll be pleasantly surprised to discover that Brazil-based shoe label Cariuma has already joined forces with Pantone, bringing four sneakers in the delightful Peach Fuzz.
 Luxury titans Prada and Dior are also at the forefront, teasing the inclusion of this sensual soft shade in their forthcoming Spring/Summer 2024 collections.
 And if you crave more fashion enlightenment to convince you to make this colour your own, read on…